spacetelescope/jdaviz/docs/dev/links.rst

 aligned in the same image viewer, or contours on top of an image.

-There are various ways of setting up links in glue, but the two main ways that have been discussed and used in Jdaviz are linking by pixel coordinates, and linking by world coordinates (WCS).
+There are various ways of setting up links in glue, but the two main ways that have been discussed and used in Jdaviz are linking by pixel coordinates and by world coordinates (WCS).

 .. _link_by_pixel: